 Let’s delete it.
-In Plerdy heatmaps, a click counter will automatically disappear:
+In Plerdy heatmap tool, a click counter will automatically disappear:

-On the other hand, in the Yandex.Metrica report, in addition to the data on the deleted object some other information disappears.
+In the Yandex.Metrica report, apart from the data on the deleted object, some other information disappears.

 Here are the places where clicks are concentrated (before the deletion):

 The result after the main element was deleted:

 To see how the heatmap works, we select a website element that is going to be deleted:

 We delete it and check the result in the Plerdy dashboard:

 In Hotjar, the data is displayed without taking into account the changes:

 We have also come across another issue that makes the report inaccurate.

 The Hotjar report on the clicks on the responsive website version includes the interactions that were actually made on the main version (for PCs):